Florida Spring: Weeki Wachee Springs

 Location: Spring Hill, Florida

-Weeki Wachee State Park is the home of real-life mermaids.
+Weeki Wachee Springs is the home of Real Mermaids

 We first wanted to visit Weeki Wachee because of my daughter’s obsession with mermaids.
 Mermaids have been performing an underwater theater show since the 40s here!
 Based on that info we had to make the trip.
 The state park also boasts the waterpark Buccaneer Bay, a wildlife show, and a boat ride.
 All of the attractions are included in the insanely affordable admission price of $13/adults, $8/kids 6-12, free/under 5.
 During the summer months, Weeki Wachee State Park fills to capacity before noon, make sure to get there early.